Glossary of terms used in THE RUBY-VIPER TRILOGY

 peristyle – a colonnade surrounding a building, court, or garden space

-praetor – a Roman magistrate ranking just below a consul and having chiefly judicial functions
+praetor – in ancient Rome, a magistrate who ranked just below a consul and had chiefly judicial functions

-Praetorians – members of the Roman imperial bodyguard, known as the Praetorian Guard
+Praetorian – in ancient Rome, a member of the imperial bodyguard, known as the Praetorian Guard

-quaestor – a Roman official concerned chiefly with financial administration
+quaestor – in ancient Rome, an official who was concerned chiefly with financial administration

 . . . . . . . . . . . . . . . . . . . .